 But as long as we, too, look for ‘outs’—such as casting Naysmith in the role of the rag lady heroine—we fail to see the underlying emotional mechanics and, as a result, never tool up to repair them

 An Asperger’s diagnosis has been suggested for Naysmith.
 It’s probably close to the mark.
-There’s some form of arrested development at work.
+There’s high sensitivity and some form of arrested development at work.
 There’s too little concrete information, particularly on her early years, to be certain.
 No childhood friends have crawled out of the woodwork to relate telling anecdotes.
 That in itself is telling.
 But underneath the hood of Anne Naysmith’s life, the stench of burnt wiring and overwhelming shame hangs in the late winter Chiswick air.